DHARAN9159/AmazonSalesdata-analysis/README.md

 Based on these insights, recommendations include increasing the use of Amazon Fulfillment to reduce order delays and better preparing for Q4 by stocking up earlier to meet seasonal demand.
 Additionally, further monitoring of fulfillment status across channels may help improve operational efficiency.

-This analysis provides actionable insights to improve sales and operational strategies, ensuring better alignment with demand patterns and fulfillment efficiency.
+This analysis provides actionable insights to improve sales and operational strategies, ensuring better alignment with demand patterns and fulfillment efficiency....